-Cloud by Ocucon customers are able to proactively handle such claims.
+With Cloud by Ocucon, businesses are able to proactively handle such claims.
 This is because Ocucon offers unlimited storage for an unlimited number of cameras, so users can easily obtain footage from any incident.

 The amount of surveillance footage an organisation can save has been limited by physical servers and the sheer scale and size of data.
 Currently, data is typically only stored for 30 days.
 Uncapped storage of video surveillance data reduces the need to delete archived footage to make space for new incoming footage.
 The unnecessary deletion of information may later become a vital piece of evidence.